sgreenlee11/EXOAzureFunction/README.md

 # EXOAzureFunction
 Sample Timer Trigger Azure function using the Exchange Online V2 PowerShell module and unattended authentiction.

 EXOFunction.ps1 is a example code for using unattended authentication with the Exchange Online V2 module in an Azure function.
-Additional configuration is required to support this

 # Azure Function App Requirements